Governments face more pressure to curb virus economic damage

 Massachusetts had its highest single-day death toll of 159 on Friday.
 Republican Gov. Charlie Baker, citing health experts’ advice, said states should wait until infection rates and hospitalizations decline for about two weeks before acting.

-Brazilian President Jair Bolsonaro, who has criticized anti-virus shutdowns imposed by state governors, said Saturday he would recommend reopening its borders with Paraguay and Uruguay.
+Brazil’s president, Jair Bolsonaro, who has criticized anti-virus shutdowns imposed by state governors, said Saturday he would recommend reopening its borders with Paraguay and Uruguay.

 Bolsonaro has downplayed the threat of the disease.
-On Friday, the president fired his health minister, who supported anti-disease controls, and indicated he expects the new minister to protect the economy.
+On Friday, he fired his health minister, who supported anti-disease controls, and indicated he expects the new minister to protect the economy.

 Trump is pushing to relax the U.S. lockdown by May 1, a plan that hinges partly on more testing.

-Vice President Mike Pence delivered a speech at the U.S. Air Force Academy in Colorado, a trip aimed at showing the country is on course to gradually reopen.
+Vice President Mike Pence delivered a speech at the U.S. Air Force Academy in Colorado, on a trip aimed at showing the country is on course to reopen.

-In Texas, several hundred people outside the state Capitol chanted “Let us work!”
-Many clamored for an immediate lifting of restrictions in a state where more than 1 million have filed for unemployment.
+In Austin, Texas, several hundred people outside the state Capitol chanted “Let us work!”
+Many clamored for an immediate end to restrictions in a state where more than 1 million have filed for unemployment.

 In Indianapolis, more than 200 people stood close together outside the governor’s mansion, carrying American flags and signs demanding that Gov. Eric Holcomb lift restrictions.